aioobe/vultr-ddns-updater/README.md

 - No Python.
 Not even HTTP.
 Just `curl`, `netcat`, `gpg` and `jq`.
 - Allows you to restrict the use of the Vultr API key to a single host

+# Setup

+We're going to set up

+- A **ddns server** on a machine with a stable public facing IP address, such as a Vultr instance
+- A **ddns client** on the machine with the dynamic IP that we want to have a DNS record for

 ## Prep work on the Vultr side

 Enable the API